wix-incubator/react-templates/README.md

 Lightweight templates for [React](http://facebook.github.io/react/index.html).

 * No runtime libraries.
 No magic.
-Just simple pre-compilation to a clear React code
+Simply precompile your way to clear React code.
-* Super easy to write panels.
-By panels we mean components that have a lot of HTML code and non-reusable logic
+* It's super easy to write panels - components that have a lot of HTML code and non-reusable logic.
-* Very good separation of presentation and logic.
-Almost no HTML within the component file
+* There's very good separation of presentation and logic - that is, there's almost no HTML within the component file.
-* Declarative coding for presentation.
-HTML that you write and inspect look similar
+* Declarative coding for presentation makes the HTML that you write and inspect look similar.
-* Easy syntax.
-Similar to HTML.
-All IDEs recognize this format
+* Easy syntax that's similar to HTML.
+All IDEs recognize this format.
-* Supports AMD, CommonJS and globals
+* Supports AMD, CommonJS, and globals.

 ## How does it work
-React Templates compiles a *.rt file (react template file - an extended HTML format) into a JavaScript file.
+React templates compiles a *.rt file (react template file - an extended HTML format) into a JavaScript file.
 This file, which currently utilizes RequireJS format, returns a function.
 When invoked, this function returns a virtual React DOM (based on React.DOM elements and custom user components).
 <p>A common use case would be that a regular React component would require a JavaScript file generated from a template, and then perform `func.apply(this)`, causing the template to have that component as its context.

 ## Playground